Eisen9/Algorithms/hcf_algorithm.md

 ```
 // we set a flag.
-I.e we loop as long as the HCF isn't found
 found = false

 // we initialise the variables (two numbers for the HCF)